 The move brought with it a lot of growing pains.
 This coupled with the “happy weight” that so often accompanies the comfort of a steady relationship I gained every pound back . . . and then some.
 I was completely devastated and disappointed in myself, but also in complete shock that my boyfriend (now husband) was still there.
 We got married and had a baby.
 This man didn’t just “do me a solid” and forgive my weight gain.
 He made very clear he loved every part of me.
 I remember watching him look at me when I was pregnant, marveling at the size of my belly and telling me how beautiful I was.

-By loving me unconditionally my husband had annihilated a belief I had carried with me my whole life; that I would never be worthy of love — not as long as I was fat.
+By loving me unconditionally my husband had annihilated a belief I had carried with me my whole life; that I would never be worthy of love — not as long as I believed I was “fat.”

 These are things are not easy to own.
 But I hardly see the point in telling you how I got to where I am if I’m not willing to explain where I came from; and we are all only as healthy as our secrets.

-When I found out I was having a girl I was a little terrified.
+When I found out I was having a girl I was completely terrified.
 I know that men struggle with many of the same body image and self-esteem issues as woman do.
-While I don’t mean to undermine anyone else’s suffering; I do think women get slammed a little harder from the start.
+While I don’t mean to undermine anyone else’s suffering; women get slammed harder from the start.
 Every facet of media and even well-meaning friends and family send a clear message to girls and women: they will never be quite good enough until they are thin.
 I was never worried about what size my unborn child might be, I would never be the parent who questioned my child’s decision for seconds or discuss her body shape.
 I simply wanted to give her everything; including a fair shot at a healthy self-esteem.

 The first promise I made to myself was to never speak ill of my body in front of her.
 Our primary influence is our same-sex parent and I did not want to pass on any negative feelings I carried with me.
 I also decided I would do anything I could to become more healthy and be a positive role model.

 Nothing changed overnight.
-The fat did not simply melt away.
 I did not take any diet pills or subject myself to any weird eating rules.
 I started small, taking walks around the neighborhood a few days a week.
-I set small goals; the first being to go from “obese” to “overweight” on the BMI chart.
-Yup, my first successful weight loss goal was to be overweight.
+I set small goals.
+I kept going.